3AK: 1970s–1980s

-The new format paid dividends for 3AK as it took them to the top of the ratings where they remained for over a decade.

-An interesting feature of the early days of 3AK's Beautiful Music format was that it stopped advertising the names of its on-air personalities, claiming that the format was important but not the announcers.
-(Sister Beautiful Music station 2CH [Sydney] had a similar policy).
+The new format paid dividends for 3AK as it took it to the top of the ratings where it remained for over a decade.
+A feature of the early days of 3AK's Beautiful Music format was that it stopped advertising the names of its on-air personalities, claiming that the format was important but not the announcers.
+(Sister Beautiful Music station 2CH [Sydney] had a similar policy.)

 3AK continued with slight variations of a broadly easy listening sound well into the 1980s.
 Some changes were also made to the promotional aspects of the station.
 Use of the words "Beautiful Music" was finally discontinued after marketing research indicated that a high percentage of the male audience wasn't entirely comfortable with the term.
 Around 1985, the playlist underwent a major update.
 Most of the instrumental cover versions of Top 40 vocal hits which had always been a key component of the format were abruptly deleted and substituted with "original songs by the original artists".
 The revamp led to the establishment of a more mainstream soft gold type of sound.
 However, despite this successful transformation and solid ratings, another much more dramatic change took place early in the following year when the station went adult contemporary.
 Ratings plummeted as rival station 3MP decided to pick up the Easy Listening concept and the relevant audience simply switched from 3AK to 3MP.

-In 1986, after just one disastrous ratings period, 3AK and Sydney's 2UE embarked on a shared talk-back format called the CBC Network which featured selected Melbourne and Sydney based programs being broadcast across both stations.
-3AK's weekday breakfast shift with John Blackman, remained a Melbourne only concern.
-Other programs being produced at the station were presented by well known local personalities such as Ernie Sigley, Wendy Harmer, Jane Clifton, Fabian Datner, David Lentin and Adam Joseph.
-The experiment was yet another short lived failure.
+In 1986, after just one disastrous ratings period, 3AK and Sydney's 2UE embarked on a shared talk-back format, called the CBC Network, which featured selected Melbourne and Sydney-based programs being broadcast across both stations.
+3AK's weekday breakfast shift with John Blackman remained a Melbourne only concern.
+Other programs being produced at the station were presented by well-known local personalities such as Ernie Sigley, Wendy Harmer, Jane Clifton, Fabian Datner, David Lentin and Adam Joseph.
+The experiment was yet another short-lived failure.

 CBC was not a success, in part because many considered the format to be Sydney-centric.

-3AK soon returned to a music format.
+In 1987, Kerry Packer sold all of ACP's radio and television interests to Alan Bond for A$1 billion.
+3AK was included in the deal, even though Bond made no secret of the fact that he wanted the TV stations but was not interested in radio.
+Because of Bond's insecure financial position, in 1990 Packer was able to buy back the Nine Network for a fraction of what he had sold it for.
+By this time, Bond had already sold 3AK.